yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     docker pull [LOGINSERVER]/content-web:v1
     ```

 13. Next we will use Azure DevOps to automate the process for creating images and pushing to ACR.
 First, you need to add an Azure Service Principal to your Azure DevOps account.
-Login to your VisualStudio.com account and click the gear icon to access your settings.
-Then select Services.
+Login to your VisualStudio.com account and click the Project settings gear icon to access your settings.
+Then select Service connections.

-14. Choose "+ New Service Endpoint".
+14. Choose "+ New service connection".
 Then pick "Azure Resource Manager" from the menu.

     ![A screenshot of the New Service Endpoint selection in Azure DevOps with Azure Resource Manager highlighted.](media/vso-service-connection-settings.png)